fareast555/MPC_Notification/README.md

   2. Instantiate the view: MPC_Notification *alert = [[MPC_Notification alloc]initWithTitle:message:alertImage:backgroundColor:textColor:];

   3. Display the alert view: if (alert) [alert display]; Do not add this alert to your own hierarchy.
 The alert will do everything for you.

+  4. For a delegate callback on tap or pan gestures:
+    -- subscribe to the delegate <MPC_NotificationDelegate>
+    -- myNotification.delegate = self;
+    -- implement the delegate method - (void) userDidTapMPC_NotificationView:

   **The display will auto dismiss after the display time is reached.
 Any UIGesture will also trigger a dismiss.

   **If you include an image asset, use either a 36 x 36 image (at 3 resolutions) or a single pdf vector image.

-  ** To receive a callback when the user taps or pans the notifification, subscribe to the delegate by adding <MPC_NotificationDelegate> after the interface declaration of your calling class.
-Then set myNotificationView.delegate = self.
-Finally, implement the delegate method in your class, - (void) userDidTapMPC_NotificationView:

 <h3>Defaults:</h3>